Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/dashboard-section.md

 ## Get all dashboard sections for a parent dashboard list

-You can view all the dashboard section for a parent dashboard list by submitting a `GET` request with the {base_url}/dashboardsections/parent/{id}endpoint.
+You can view all the dashboard section for a parent dashboard list by submitting a `GET` request with the {base_url}/dashboardsections/parent/{id} endpoint.

 `GET` {base_url}/dashboardsections/parent/{id}